magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43178-customer-token-for-custom-store-cannot-be-retrieved.md

 <ins>Steps to reproduce</ins>:

 1. Create two Store Views (test1, and test2) for the default store.
-1. Create a new website or store or storeview (test3).
+1. Create a new Website, one Store, and one Store View.
+Name this Store View 'test3'.
 1. Create a customer for the new website, and check that in the table `customer_entity` for a newly created customer, `website_id = 2`.
 1. Generate API admin token.